We aim to encourage children to understand how purposeful design technology is for now and the future.

 ‘Making things seem to be at the heart of what it is to be human, part of our basic make- up as a curious and creative species.
 To develop these skills in a practical context should form a rich part of every child’s education.’
 (Hope, G. Mastering Primary DT 2019)

-From EY to Year 6, the children are taught specific skills enabling them to create quality items.
+From Early Years to Year 6, the children are taught specific skills enabling them to create quality items.
 In the Early Years Foundation Stage, children begin to appreciate that materials/objects have particular properties which make them suitable for a particular task.
 They learn to select and safely use an appropriate range of tools to produce a product which satisfies a particular purpose showing clear decision making.
 They build and construct with a wide range of objects adapting their work where necessary.

 |Designing and making: |

 With this foundation, children from Year 1 onwards are guided through the design processes used in industry: they must consider their target market and analyse existing products before they create their own ideas and develop them into working products.
 As they make their product, essential skills are taught, always with an emphasis on safety.
 Finally, they must evaluate their finished product.

 Our DT policy can be viewed by clicking here